MarioFinale/AniDownloader/README.md

-﻿# AniDownloader
+﻿# AniDownloader  - Automated Anime Downloader, Transcoder and Manager

-**Disclaimer:** Before using AniDownloader, please ensure you comply with local laws and regulations regarding the downloading, copying, and distribution of copyrighted material.
+**Disclaimer:** Before using AniDownloader, please ensure you comply with local laws and regulations regarding the downloading, copying, and distribution of copyrighted materials.
+This software should only be used with content that is legally available for download or where you have explicit rights.
-This software is intended for use with content you have the rights to or that is legally available to download by your local laws.
-The creators of AniDownloader are not responsible for any legal issues arising from its misuse.

-AniDownloader is a terminal-based application for automatically managing anime series downloads, transcodes, and file organization.
+AniDownloader is a terminal-based application for automatically managing anime series downloads, transcoding, and file organization.
 Designed to run on .NET 6, AniDownloader works on both Linux and Windows.
+It uses nyaa.si as a source for files.

 ## Features